Attorney-Client Privilege and Bank Examination Privilege for Financial Institutions

-This CLE course will analyze attorney-client privilege and bank examination privilege as applied to financial institutions in the course of investigations and regulatory examinations.
-The panel will discuss how to respond to regulatory requests for privileged information and the consequences of sharing privileged information with regulators, including the potential effects on subsequent document requests.
+This CLE course will analyze attorney-client privilege and bank examination privilege as applied to financial institutions during investigations and regulatory examinations.
+The panel will discuss how to respond to regulatory requests for privileged information and the consequences of sharing privileged information with different regulators, including the potential effects on subsequent document requests.
 The panel will also discuss the bank examination privilege, including the legal basis for the privilege, how it may be exercised in litigation, and the documents and communications covered.
 Finally, the panel will provide certain practical privilege considerations from an in-house perspective and an overview of the privilege landscape in securities regulation, where the bank examination privilege and Section 1828 are not applicable.

 - Who has the privilege in internal investigations/audits?

-- Privilege and Work Product fundamentals
+- Privilege and work product fundamentals

-- Who owns and controls the privilege
+- Who owns and controls the privilege?

 - Privilege considerations when interviewing current and former employees

 - Types and scope of waiver

 - Source and scope of bank examination authority